heezmagnif/css-review/sizing.md

 ```

-- Make el 1000% the height of its font size
+- Make el 1000% the width of its font size

 ```